neondatabase/website/content/docs/guides/vercel-native-integration.md

 - **Compute Settings**:

-  - Compute settings like size, autoscaling, and autosuspend are managed in Vercel.
+  - Compute settings like size, autoscaling, and scale to zero are managed in Vercel.
 See [Changing your Database configuration](#changing-your-database-configuration).

 - **Project Naming**: